The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 Who does it solve those problems for?
 How does the description of the problem change?

-What indicates that problem exists?
+What indicates that the problem exists?
 Are there combinations of those indicators that point to more nuanced problems?

 Where do you find those indicators most reliably?